 Cecil Howell —

-Cecil approaches her work through studying how spaces are formed over time through the dynamic layering of cultural and ecological forces.
-Through research, model making, writing, and drawing she is interested in creating narratives that tell the multi-faceted stories of a place; expanding our perspective and dialogue.
-This type of analysis is the point of departure for her work as a landscape architect, where she uses her research to generate creative and community-driven designs.
+Cecil approaches her work through studying how spaces are formed over time through the dynamic interactions of geological, cultural, and ecological forces.
+The start of any project begins with questions which eventually leads towards examining spatial data, scientific research, journalism, and historical narratives.
+Through research, model making, writing, and drawing she is interested in creating narratives that tell the complex stories of a place; expanding our perspective and dialogue.
+This work is the point of departure for her landscape projects and the basis for much of her visual art.

 After 9 years of working for multiple award-winning firms, including Hargreaves, Future Green, and Margie Ruddick Landscape, Cecil created her own studio and collaborative: Object + Field, in order to expand her practice beyond the built environment and into artistic explorations of the human imagination.